Introduction to Missouri University of Science and Technology

 The Missouri S&T campus is home to 50 research and academic support centers.
 Externally sponsored program expenditures have increased by over 150 percent since fiscal year 2001, from $17.23 million to $43.8 million in fiscal year 2014.
 In fiscal year 2014, Missouri S&T received $30.7 million in new grant and contract awards.
 Missouri S&T will enhance its research activity in order to distinguish itself through interdisciplinary collaborations of national significance.

-Missouri S&T enrolls more than 8,600 students from 50 states and 55 countries.
+Missouri S&T enrolls more than 8,900 students from 50 states and 55 countries.
 More than 70 percent of students study in engineering, science or computer fields, but Missouri S&T also offers liberal arts, humanities, social science and business degrees, as well as certification in select education fields.
-More than 700 different employers, including many of the nation's top companies, recruited S&T graduates in fiscal year 2014.
+More than 1000 different employers, including many of the nation's top companies, recruited S&T graduates in fiscal year 2016.
 S&T graduates get great jobs at great salaries.
-In fiscal year 2014, graduates with bachelor’s degrees started at nearly $60,000 on average and graduates earning post-baccalaureate degrees started at greater than $71,000 on average.
+In fiscal year 2016, graduates with bachelor’s degrees started at over $61,800 on average and graduates earning post-baccalaureate degrees started at greater than $76,600 on average.

-Missouri S&T offers a number of campus living options, including fraternity and sorority houses, traditional residence halls and the new Residential College.
+Missouri S&T offers a number of campus living options, including fraternity and sorority houses, traditional residence halls, the residential college, and university commons.
 The university has more than 200 student organizations, including over a dozen student design teams, a competitive NCAA Division II athletic program, student professional societies, a student radio station, and theater and music programs.
 Each year, Missouri S&T students help to organize one of the largest St. Pat's celebrations in the nation.

 University of Missouri System Structure and History